cotyboom/hciproject/README.md

 # hciproject

 We're going to work in C#, so my recommendation is to use Rider by JetBrains as IDE.
-You can download it from the link below: https://www.jetbrains.com/rider/
+You can download it from the following below: https://www.jetbrains.com/rider/